harshavardhan-nandigama/Shell-Scripting-Guide/05-Install-Commands-and--set/01-Install-commands.md

     dnf list installed mysql

-- Checks if MySQL is already installed on the system using dnf.
+- Checks if **MySQL** is already installed on the system using dnf.

 - dnf is the default package manager in RHEL/CentOS 8+.

 - If the package is installed, it returns exit status 0.

     if [ $? -ne 0 ]
     then
         echo "MySQL is not installed... going to install it"

  - $? contains the exit status of the last command.

 - If MySQL was not found, we move ahead to install it

-    ``dnf install mysql -y``
+    dnf install mysql -y

+- Checks if MySQL is already installed on the system using dnf.

+- dnf is the default package manager in RHEL/CentOS 8+.

+- If the package is installed, it returns exit status 0.